The timeless question… a question that has been asked since the dawn of time… since the cavemen began to sell apples from the tree.

 Have you been noticing that your Cost Per Click (CPC) is creeping up higher than what you want to pay for?
 If you have a clear Cost Per Acquisition (CPA) threshold that you absolutely do not want to go over, you can actually prevent it from overspending with manual bidding, to keep your cost at bay.

-Under budgeting section at the “Ad Set” level of campaign creation, you will see different options to select “Optimization for Ad Delivery” And “Bid Strategy”.
+Under the budgeting section at the “Ad Set” level of campaign creation, you will see different options to select “Optimization for Ad Delivery” And “Bid Strategy”.
 Here, you can decide exactly what you want to optimize for and how much you are willing to spend for each action you set as a goal.

 3. Test Everything and Anything